APPLICATION AVAILABLE APRIL 1; DEADLINE AUGUST 1

 - Providing opportunities for education.

-- Be innovative and change-making.
-Proposed projects may seek to strengthen and/or sustain existing programs, expand existing programs, or be new, but must be innovative and change-making.
+- Proposed projects may seek to strengthen and/or sustain existing programs, expand existing programs or be brand new.

-- Demonstrate focused service to women and girls.
-Proposals may focus on service to women, service to girls, service to women and girls, and/service to people who identify as such.
+- Proposals must be focused on service to women, service to girls, service to women & girls, or service to those who identify as such.

-- Have lasting value and provide a plan for sustainability beyond the grant year.
+- Proposals must have lasting value and provide a plan for sustainability beyond the grant term.

 - Eligible projects must serve individuals, groups, and/or locations within Cumberland, Dauphin, Franklin, Lebanon, and Perry Counties, and/or the Dillsburg Area of Northern York County.